International Skyrunning Federation Rules

 2.3.5 SKYRAID – Skyrunning team races over long distances possibly combining other sports such as cycling, skiing, climbing etc.

-2.4 SKYRUNNING TRADEMARKS – In order to use the trademarks below, the races must be in agreement with the ISF and the race must be included in the National Calendar and have the ISF Certified Course Label as well.
+2.4 SKYRUNNING TRADEMARKS – The use of the trademarks below must be in agreement with the ISF.
+The race must be included on the Member’s National Calendar and have the ISF Certified Course Label.

 2.4.1 SKYRACE® – race over 20 km distance and 1,200m vertical climb falling under the SKY or SKYULTRA discipline.